sajjadh47/Woocommerce-Product-Page-Social-Share/readme.txt

 7. Social Sharing Buttons displayed in product page front (Icons only after product image).

 == Changelog ==
-= 2.0.2 =
-- Added shortcode to display icons anywhere on the site.
-= 2.0.1 =
-- Fixed fatal error after update
-= 2.0.0 =
-- Added support for latest version wp 5.5
-- Added new position 'After Product Image'
-- Changed the whole code style to OOP
-= 1.0.3 =
-- Fixed php error when settings [Show / Hide Sharing Buttons] checkbox was not checked.
-- Added more related comments for more code readability = 1.0.2 =
-- Updated with some minor fixes (fixed bootstrap incompatibility).
-= 1.0.1 =
-- Updated with some minor fixes.
-- Removed Google+ as it's service is no longer available
-- Added support for latest version wp 5.3
 = 1.0.0 =
 - Initial release.